a-sriel/project-2/devlog.md

 This session, I'm going to implement some barebones logic for the customer and teller threads inside the thread_code program.
 I'm not planning to do much testing just yet; I just want to get a skeleton down so that I don't get lost in the weeds.

 I added some teller and customer functions.
 Within the functions, I simply modified the provided threadCode function that uses semaphores.
 I also added some global variables for things like, the total amount of money in the safe, etc. I'm not sure if this idea is going to work yet, but at least I have something down.

+I had to install several packages to get this program to run using apt on Ubuntu.
+I installed build-essential so that I could use the features header.
+Now that I have begun testing, having 50 customers makes it difficult to read the output, so I have temporarily reduced its number to 5.

+2025-11-16 9:55

+The output is currently working.
+I want to start getting some of the synchronization down.
+I just need to understand how to implement the thread queueing, and once I have the logic down, it should be simple from there.